cuongkane/blog/posts/2024/06/write_valuable_tests.md

         self.mock_email_client.send_slack_message.assert_called_once()
 ```

-9. Should relies on the number of covered behaviors instead of executed lines of code
+9. Should rely on the number of covered behaviors instead of executed lines of code

 As you can see, the coverage metrics don't guarantee that the underlying code is tested, only that it has been executed at some point.

-For example, in Python we have the shortcut with `or` operator in the same line:
+For example, in Python, we have the shortcut with the `or` operator in the same line:
 ```
 Line1: if a or b:
 Line2:    do c
 ```
 If we have the unit test to cover `if a` the coverage will be 100% but actually we need to cover `if b` to cover all branches.

-So we should relies on number of covered behavior instead of executed line of code.
+So we should rely on a number of covered behaviors instead of an executed line of code.

-Alternatively, we should relied on branch coverage instead of code coverage.
+Alternatively, we should rely on branch coverage instead of code coverage.

 10. Always write tests for new features and bug fixes.

-Bug fixing deployments usually missed tests.
+Bug-fixing deployments usually miss tests.

-But writing test for these kind of deployments is extreme important to ensure we are fixing the correct point and protected the fixed behavior.
+But writing tests for these kinds of deployments is extremely important to ensure we are fixing the correct point and protecting the fixed behavior.

 11. Shouldn't verify the private methods and functions.
-Write tests for private methods or functions seriously damage the `resistance to refactoring`.
+Writing tests for private methods or functions seriously damage the `resistance to refactoring`.
-Because private methods and functions are implementation details, they aren't protected and persisted things.
+Because private methods and functions are implementation details, they aren't protected and persist things.

-Write tests for these ones could create false positive alerts when we doing refactoring tasks.
+Writing tests for these ones could create false positive alerts when we doing refactoring tasks.

-Besides, writing test cases for private functions or methods confusing the test readers because it is quite different from product requirement.
+Besides, writing test cases for private functions or methods confuse the test readers because it is quite different from product requirements.

-For example: Product requirement doesn't care about the way we build message, it just addresses the way the email should be sent.
-This test case isn't sticked to the product requirement:
+For example: Product requirement doesn't care about the way we build messages, it just addresses the way the email should be sent.
+This test case isn't stuck to the product requirement:

 ```python
 class TestEvaluateAlertsAndSendReportService(TestCase):